-The amount shown for cash on hand or in bank accounts excludes trust or other amounts which are not the property of the Board.
+The amount shown for cash on hand or in bank accounts excludes trust or other amounts, which are not the property of the Board.

-Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances, line of credit, or similar arrangements have been properly disclosed.
+Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances, line of credit or similar arrangements have been properly disclosed.

-All cash and bank accounts and all other properties and assets of the Board of which we are aware are included in the financial statements at December 31, 2012.
+All cash and bank accounts and all other properties and assets of the Board are included in the financial statements as at December 31, 2013.